coderextreme/X3DJSONLD/README.md

 node app.js
 ```
 Then go to http://localhost:3000 in your web browser and select a JSON file in
 the pulldown.
-A link called examples to the configured folder will be created on the web servers root
+A link called examples to the configured folder will be created on the web servers root.
+If you have examples linked to the X3D Resources examples, then you can try: http://localhost:3000/X3DExamplesViewer.html